functionland/react-native-fula/README.md

   storePath: string, // leave empty to use the default temp one
   bloxAddr: string, //leave empty for testing without a backend node
   exchange: 'noop'|'', //add noop for testing without a backend
-  autoFlush: boolean //Always set to false unless you know what you are doing. explicitly write data to disk after each operation if set to true
+  autoFlush: boolean, //Default to false.
+Always set to false unless you know what you are doing. explicitly write data to disk after each operation if set to true
-)
+  useRelay: boolean //default to true.
+If true it forces the connection through relay )
 ```